How to Keep Your Eyes Healthy

 - This disorder has two forms - dry and wet.
 The majority of ARMD cases are of the “dry” type that progresses slowly over a period of years and usually causes mild visual loss.
 The main symptoms are often a dimming of vision when reading, an increasing blurriness of printed words, and a blurred or blind spot in the center of your field of vision.
 The second form of ARMD is of the “wet” type.
 “Wet” ARMD is more aggressive and can cause severe vision loss in a short period of time due to the growth of abnormal blood vessels under the macula.
 When these new blood vessels become fragile and leak blood and fluid, the swelling and damage to the macula occurs rapidly and is inevitable.
 Early stages of “wet” ARMD are commonly characterized by straight lines having a wavy appearance and the dramatic loss of central vision.

-- There is no cure.
+- Unfortunately, there is no cure.
 However, with early detection and proper treatment, your eye care professional can delay the progression of moderate to severe ARMD using high doses of vitamins and mineral supplements, antibodies by injections, and laser treatments or laser surgery.

 - The good news is, macular degeneration prevention is possible, especially if you are diligent about following preventive guidelines.
 With age being the biggest risk factor, a combination of other factors that may increase your risk of macular degeneration include having a family history of the disease, being of the Caucasian race, being female, having high blood pressure or high cholesterol, being obese, prolonged sun exposure, smoking cigarettes, or having low levels of minerals and antioxidant vitamins.
 You can counteract most of these risk factors by maintaining good health in general.
-Don′t smoke, eat plenty of dark, leafy green vegetables, take a multivitamin or multi-mineral supplement, eat fish or take a fish oil supplement, exercise regularly, eat fruits and nuts daily, keep your blood pressure and cholesterol level in check, wear appropriate sun protection, and visit your eye care professional regularly.
+Be certain to eat plenty of dark, leafy green vegetables; eat fruits and nuts daily; eat fish or take a fish oil supplement; take a multivitamin or multi-mineral supplement; keep your blood pressure and cholesterol level in check; exercise regularly; do not smoke tobacco products or e-cigarettes; wear appropriate sun protection; and visit your eye care professional regularly.

 Glaucoma